 The ideal state of a Lean Construction project is an uninterrupted, continuous workflow that’s predictable and reliable.
 Clear communication between all parties—different groups of laborers, the customer, the project manager, etc.—is essential to achieving this smooth workflow.

 In construction, each group must work together, and sequence is key.
 For example, you can’t start creating the frame of a building until the footings are set.
 When one aspect of the project gets either ahead or behind, this must be communicated so the process as a whole can make adjustments.
-This will help you avoid the wastes of excess inventory and waiting.
+This will help you avoid the waste of excess inventory and waiting.

 Use “pull” planning and scheduling.

-Rather than using a traditional “push” system, in which production is based on predicted demand, Lean manufacturing utilizes a “pull” system, also known as just-in-time, in which production is based on real-time demand and a product is not created until someone places an order for it.
+Rather than using a traditional “push” system, in which production is based on predicted demand, Lean manufacturing utilizes a “pull” system, also known as just-in-time, in which production is based on real-time demand, and a product is not created until someone places an order for it.
 Lean Construction incorporates this idea by releasing work based on demand.
 For example, construction on those frames isn’t planned or begun until it’s communicated that the footings have been set.

 Creating a workflow that’s reliable and predictable depends on this “pull” type of planning and scheduling.
 Everyone involved in the construction project must communicate and closely collaborate in order to determine the schedule for tasks, materials, and labor.